rhiot/gitbook/cloudplatform/services/device_management.md

 The foundation of the every IoT solution is the device management system.
 Without the centralized coordination of your *things*, you can't properly orchestrate how your devices communicate with each other.
 Also the effective monitoring of the IoT system, without the devices registered in the centralized cloud, becomes almost impossible.
-Rhiot provides backend Management Cloudlet Service for registering and tracking devices connected to the Cloud Platform.
+Rhiot provides backend management service for registering and tracking devices connected to the Cloud Platform.

 The diagram below presents the high-level overview of the device cloudlet architecture.

 <img src="rhiot_cloud_platform_devices.png" align="center" height="600">

 ## Device management API

+Device service can be accessed using the IoT connector API described below.
+Keep in mind that Protocol Adapters can be used to access device management service via other protocols (including REST and LWM2M).

 ### Device management schema